 First, he did not like it why Raevskii had led his sons into the gunfire.
 At the Saltanov dam the fate of the Fatherland was not being decided, as in the case of M. Scaev<ola>.
 (PSS XIV.42 = LN 767.)

-R<ostov> understood that Raevsk<ii> with his sons at Salt<anovka> was a charade, but kept silent.
+R<ostov> understood that Raevsk<ii> with his sons at Salt<anovka> was a charade (fars), but kept silent.
 The deceit of Mucius Scaevola is still not exposed (lganio Mutsiia Stcevoly do sikh por ne oblicheno).
 (PSS XIII.37.)

 The overly empiricist, hard-nosed rebuttal of the Raievskii story in the more advanced variants is topped up with caution against misgrafting classical examples, which appear (‘we are told […]’) to be sterling and valid per se, onto the current events.
 By contrast, the skeleton draft at PSS XIII.37 finds fault with the classical tradition of heroism as embodied in Scaevola; the textbook Roman hero is somehow a cheat.